-Here’s my shortlist – and as you can see it’s rather long.
+Here’s my shortlist of the most fulfilling and unusual things to do in Cape Town – and as you can see, it’s rather long.
 I’ve snuck in a few more usual activities, too, because even they seem unusual when compared against other cities in the world.

 Here we go…

-Quite simply, the Sleepy Hollow Riding School took me along the most beautiful route I have ever seen in my life.
+Quite simply, Noordhoek Beach Rides took me along the most beautiful route I have ever seen in my life.
 And I am very, very lucky to have seen many a beautiful route.
 Based out in Noordhoek, the horses wade through water, pass flamingos and trot (or canter if you like) along the sand and sea breeze spray while green and charcoal mountains appear in and out of the mist.

-Not only is the mountain itself built in a razzle dazzle shape, the quality of its landscape is outstanding too.
-Table Mountain forms part of the Cape Floral Region, a protected area recognised by UNESCO for its diversity.
+Not only is the mountain itself built in a razzle dazzle shape but the quality of its landscape is outstanding too.
+Table Mountain forms part of the Cape Floral Region, a protected area and national park recognised by UNESCO for its diversity.
 It covers less than 0.5% of the land of Africa but houses more than 20% of its flora.

-Cape Town’s Slave Lodge represents the history of slavery from within the walls where slaves were once held and sold.
+Cape Town’s Slave Lodge represents the history of slavery from within the walls where people were once held and sold as commodities.
 The modern make-up of Cape Town reflects the huge population shifts that took place during these dark hours and the museum broadens its scope to examine the practices of slavery across the world, with a focus, of course on South Africa.